getkirby/demokit/site/plugins/locator/README.md

 ## 2. Setup

-Out of the box, the field is set to use open-source services both for geocoding (Nominatim) and tiles-rendering (Wikimedia), without any API-key requirements.
+Out of the box, the field is set to use open-source services both for geocoding (Nominatim) and tiles-rendering (Positron), without any API-key requirements.

 Keep in mind that **these services are bound by strict usage policies**, always double-check if your usage is compatible.
 Otherwise, please set-up the field to use Mapbox, see details below.

+You can also directly enter latitude / longitude coordinates and bypass the geolocation (in a format such as: `15.23456, -30.67890`).

 ```yaml
 mymap: